 A Star Living Like an Inmate

-Another common point between Monroe and Mansfield is that they were both part of the Blue Book Model Agency.
+Another common point between Monroe and Mansfield is that they were both parts of the Blue Book Model Agency.
 It is there that Norma Jean metamorphosed into the iconic Marilyn Monroe.

 Industry insiders convinced Norma Jeane to undergo aesthetic surgery, to change her name to Marilyn Monroe and to change her hair color to platinum blonde.
 Monroe’s sensual, “dumb blond” persona allowed her to land roles in several movies which began a clear culture shift in Hollywood.